-Four members of the Cameron University faculty and staff have been selected as this year’s recipients of Cameron’s University Choice Awards, which recognize members of the campus community who best embrace and advance the mission of the university.
-Ron Gaines, Dr. Courtney Glazer, Marcella Gustafson and Terry Hacker received their awards during a ceremony yesterday at the Cameron campus.
+Four members of the Cameron University faculty and staff have been selected as this year’s recipients of Cameron’s University Choice Awards.
+Dr. Thom Balmer, Debbie Clark, Dr. Carla Guthridge and Dr. E. Ann Nalley received their awards during a ceremony tonight on the Cameron campus.
 Each received a plaque recognizing his/her achievement as well as a $1,000 stipend.

 Nominations were made by CU students, faculty and staff.
 In order to be eligible, nominees must have been employed full-time at Cameron for at least one year.